Hard to Digest Foods: Are You Ready for Some Surprises?

 Livestrong states that, “heme iron, which is found in red meats, and high levels of fat can all contribute to an increase in oxidative stress in the digestive system.
 Oxidative stress is an imbalance between free radical production and antioxidants and can result in inflammation and impairment of gut bacteria.”

 This could certainly be a contributing factor to the indigestion that some people experience after eating red meat.
 An important point to note, however, is that red meat is also high in saturated fats that can further contribute to improper digestion.

 Meats such as sausages are wrapped in casing, which can be hard to digest for some.
 This is especially true if the casing is artificial rather than natural.

 In addition, they are processed which, in and of itself, can be hard on digestion.

 The combination of processing and the casing is a digestive double whammy.

 Surprised to see citrus juices on the list of hard to digest foods?
 Most people are.

-Citrus juices, however, can irritate the stomach and cause discomfort in people who are susceptible to digestive problems such as acid reflux, often aggravating such symptoms.
+Citrus juices, however, can irritate the stomach and cause discomfort in people who are susceptible to acid reflux, often aggravating such symptoms.
 Pay close attention and see if juice is responsible.